httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 User agents MUST implement the more liberal processing rules defined in {{ua-requirements}}, in order to maximize interoperability with existing servers that do not conform to the well-behaved profile defined in {{sane-profile}}.

-This document specifies the syntax and semantics of these headers as they are actually used on the Internet.
+This document specifies the syntax and semantics of these header fields as they are actually used on the Internet.
 In particular, this document does not create new syntax or semantics beyond those in use today.
 The recommendations for cookie generation provided in {{sane-profile}} represent a preferred subset of current